 The company's objective is to maintain a debt-to-capital ratio below 2.0.
 The company believes that limiting its debt-to-capital ratio in this manner is the best way to monitor risk.
-The company does not have any externally imposed restrictive covenants or capital requirements.
+The company does not have any externally imposed restrictive covenants or capital requirements other than those included in its credit facilities (note 5 of the December 31, 2016 audited financial statements).